Healthy, Strong Nails: Your Nail Care 101 Guide

 4. Gel Polish as Protection

-At Atelier Anaiis, we see gel polish not as decoration, but as protection — a safeguard for the natural nail beneath it.
+At our nail care studio, we see gel polish not as decoration, but as protection — a safeguard for the natural nail beneath it.

-The best gel manicures — those skillfully performed from soak-off to reshaping to curing — are inherently protective.
-Each step, when done with intention and skill, adds up to create a shield for the nail as it regrows under proper structure and guidance.
+The best gel manicures — those performed with intention and respect from soak-off to reshaping to curing — are protective.
+Each step adds up to create a shield for the nail as it regrows and reshapes under our guidance.

-A thoughtfully applied gel manicure acts as a suit of armor: it reinforces the nail, prevents dehydration and breakage, and gives the natural nail the opportunity to heal safely beneath the surface.
+A thoughtfully applied gel manicure acts as a suit of armor: it reinforces the nail, prevents breakage, and gives the natural nail the opportunity to heal safely beneath the surface.

 True gel manicures are not about covering flaws.
 They’re about creating the right environment for restoration — so that beauty and health can coexist seamlessly.